sharife/goldenthread-v2/site/content/productions/new-threads-staged-reading-series-2023.md

   play commissions, one by **Adam Ashraf Elsayigh** with dramaturg **Salma Zohdi** inspired by the life of political prisoner Alaa Abd El-Fattah and another by **Tariq Hamami** with dramaturg **Dawn Monique Williams** about the Black Panthers in Algiers.
-The readings will take place on **Tuesday, August 20th and 27th** at **7pm**.
+The readings will take place on **Sunday, August 20th and 27th** at **7pm**.
 Attendance is **FREE**, but seating is limited, so registration is highly recommended.
 background: ""